ossf/osv-schema/GUIDING_PRINCIPLES.md

 developers to accurately identify and remediate all known vulnerabilities within their applications' open source dependencies**.

-To achieve this, the schema specifically supports two key use cases:
+To achieve this, the schema specifically supports two core use cases:
 1. For Vulnerability **Databases**: Make it easy for any vulnerability database to adopt and export the format, so that we have comprehensive coverage.
 2. For Vulnerability **Scanners**: Create a format that vulnerability scanners